TriticeaeToolbox/ontology-scripts/WORKFLOW_EXISTING.md

     `perl build_traits.pl -t traits.csv -o traits.obo -u DJW -v traits.xlsx`

      > The `traits.csv` file can be used to update the Crop Ontology website

+     > The `traits.obo` file will be used to create the obo file that is necessary to load the trait ontology into breedbase

 3) Convert the **standard-obo** file to an **sgn-obo** file: